 Only the managing authority1 of the relevant hospital or care home2 may give an urgent authorisation3 and only if required to do so under the following provisions4.

 The managing authority must give an urgent authorisation in either of the following cases5.
-The first case is where the managing authority are required to make a request6 for a standard authorisation7 and it believes that the need for the relevant person to be a detained resident is so urgent that it is appropriate for the detention to begin before they make the request8.
-The second case is where the managing authority has
+The first case is where the managing authority are required to make a request6 for a standard authorisation7 and it believes that the need for the relevant person to be a detained resident is so urgent that it is appropriate for the detention to begin before they make the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.